 Insurance companies, financial lenders or employers may require proof that a student was or is currently enrolled at Penn State.
 An academic verification provides proof of enrollment, graduation, student status, and other related information.

-This same function is also available to parents through LionPATH Self Service.
+This same function is also available to families through LionPATH Self Service.
 However, they must first be granted Delegated Access by their student.

 Because of the volume of requests received, the Office of the University Registrar is unable to complete agency-supplied verification forms.
 Rather, the official University academic verification statement can be attached to the original agency-supplied form.
 All other parties may contact the National Student Clearinghouse for verification of students' enrollment and degree information.